-All readers who have read any books about Nibbāna as anattā wear out your brain to criticize.
-How ever you have tried to read it, Nibbāna shall not emerge in your mind anyway.
-If you can attain the enlightenment, becoming arahant, you'll know by yourself whether or not Nibbāna is anattā.
+When you read about Nibbāna as anattā, don't wear out your brain criticizing it.
+However you have tried to read it, Nibbāna shall not emerge in your mind anyway.
+If you can attain enlightenment, becoming an arahant, you'll know by yourself whether or not Nibbāna is anattā.
 At the present time it wastes your time to criticize.

 The time will come when contemplating with wisdom to know and to see all entities which are form and formless shall eventually vanish.
-When the mind accepts the Truth that attā shall become anattā, there at the point, the mind will release attachment to self.
-When Siddhatta Bhikkhu contemplated, he contemplated with wisdom to see and to know self as becoming non-self as it truly is.
+When the mind accepts the Truth that attā shall become anattā, there at that point, the mind will release attachment to self.
+When Siddhattha Bhikkhu contemplated, he contemplated with wisdom to see and to know self as becoming non-self as it truly is.
 This contemplation with wisdom was developing insight (vipassanā).
-When he knew and saw things thoroughly as they really were with more refined insight, he developed these traits of vipassanā-ñāņa or bhāvanā-maya-paññā.
+When he knew and saw things thoroughly as they really were with more refined insight, he developed these traits of vipassanā-ñāṇa or bhāvanā-maya-paññā.
 He had been ordained for more than five years and during this time found the right practice to attain enlightenment by himself, without any guidance from any teacher.
 He contemplated with wisdom until he could see and know things truly as they really were, developing increasingly greater wisdom and progressing level upon level, hence attaining progressively developed wisdom.
 He gained the wisdom to know the Four Noble Truths.
-This wisdom was developed progressively from wisdom into vipassanā and into vipassanā-ñāņa.
+This wisdom was developed progressively from wisdom into vipassanā and into vipassanā-ñāṇa.